ZachAttakk/adventofcode/2021/readme.md

 One of the hardest things to get right, is having the Bitfeeder give back a "done" status that makes sense.
 The end of the input is very inconsistent, so I need to check a few things to work out whether it's done.

 In my input data is a weird thing where the last string literal doesn't have the correct "end" tag.
 Should a literal not have either the "keep reading" tag or a predefined length?
 Otherwise how do we know when it ends?
 Just run out of bits?

+### Part 2

+> What do you get if you evaluate the expression represented by your hexadecimal-encoded BITS transmission?

+OK so theoretically I just need to write the use cases for the other type IDs and we're good.

+So all the test cases work, but not my final case.
+It says the number is too low...
+I suspect it has to do with how I check whether a bit stream is done.
+Why would I have 5 zeroes at the end of a packet in the middle of an instruction?

+Turns out I can't rely on the "done" value to see whether there's more to read in the bitfeeder.
+The done property is meant more for the system to know whether there's another typeID coming.
+Maybe I should add a peak...